Being a Single Man Again 1992-1993

 I decided to find a partner by advertising and answering ads in a Chinese newspaper published in the Washington D.C. area.
 The first lady who answered my Chinese ad was a middle-aged Chinese woman, Miss Liu, from Shanghai.
 Liu, however, at that time was living in the Annapolis, Maryland, area.

 Our first date was at the Annapolis Mall in the middle of November.
 After I met Miss Liu at the Mall, we had dinner there and then saw a movie about Garth Brooks.

 While I was dating Miss Liu, one of the co-workers of my boss introduced me to a middle-aged Caucasian woman who had transferred to my federal workplace from another city.
 I dated her once but decided I was happier being with a Chinese woman.
 Learning Irish folk dancing didn't interest me.

 After Charles and I flew to Wisconsin to be with his grandparents over Thanksgiving, I dated Miss Liu a few more times until my life changed on Christmas Eve.

 Meeting My Eventual Second Wife

-I was thankful for having good helpful friends and celebrated the Christmas season by buying them gifts.
-My boss J.D. received a Thai picture and Rick a Cleveland Browns jacket.
+I was grateful for having good helpful friends and celebrated the Christmas season by buying them gifts.
+My boss J.D. received a Thai painting and Rick a Cleveland Browns jacket.
 Harry and Kelly were also good friends and I treated them at a seafood restaurant on the occasion of their birthdays.